Daremysaligned/Daremysaligned/README.md

 ---

-### ⚡ Fun fact
+### ⚡ Fun Fact

-> I blend gothic aesthetics, glitch art, retro games and cinematic vibes to create strange but beautiful things.
-Everything I make belongs somewhere inside **Nøyre** – my fictional universe full of tragic love, monsters, and forgotten places.
+🎮 I’ve always been fascinated by the storytelling power of video games and the atmosphere of horror cinema — from psychological thrillers to vintage creature features.
+I live in Buenos Aires, Argentina, where the underground art and music scene constantly feeds my creative spirit.
+🖤 I’m also the mind behind **Nøyre**, a dark and emotional art/music project that blends sound, visuals, and narrative to build an immersive universe of fear, beauty, and existential mystery.